Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Mutual information under local privacy: Fano's method

 \begin{corollary} Suppose that the distributions $\{\channelprob_i\}_{i=1}^n$ are $\diffp$-locally differentially private in the non-interactive setting~\eqref{eqn:local-privacy-simple}.
 Then

 \end{corollary}

 We provide the proof of Corollary~\ref{corollary:super-fano} in Section~\ref{sec:proof-super-fano}.
-We conjecture that the bound~\eqref{eqn:super-fano} also holds in the fully interactive setting, but given well-known difficulties of characterizing multiple channel capacities with feedback~\cite[Chapter 15]{CoverTh06}, it may be challenging to show.
+We conjecture that the bound~\eqref{eqn:super-fano} also holds in the fully interactive setting, but given well-known difficulties of characterizing multiple channel capacities with feedback~\cite[Chapter 15]{CoverTh06}, it may be challenging to verify this conjecture.

 Theorem~\ref{theorem:super-master} and Corollary~\ref{corollary:super-fano} relate the amount of mutual information between the random perturbed views $\channelrv$ of the data to geometric or variational properties of the underlying packing $\packset$ of the parameter space $\optdomain$.
 In particular, Theorem~\ref{theorem:super-master} and Corollary~\ref{corollary:super-fano} show that if we can find a packing set $\packset$ that yields linear functionals $\varphi_\packval$ whose sum has good ``spectral'' properties---meaning a small operator norm when taking suprema over $L^\infty$-type spaces---we can provide sharper results.